 Fury of the Small.
 Once per short or long rest, when goblins damage a creature with an attack or a spell and the creature’s size is larger than them, they can cause the attack or spell to deal extra damage to the creature.
 The extra damage equals their level.

 Nimble Escape.
 Goblins can Disengage or Hide as a bonus action on each of their turns.

 Hobgoblins can usually be found occupying all manner of top positions in the social strata of goblinoid society.
 Larger – often stronger and smarter – than their direct cousins, they orbit to positions of power usually by merit, belief, and dedication.

 When raised on common goblinoid tenets, hobgoblins are shaped by the ideal of a strict belief code and rigid martial discipline.
 For this they are seen as the least flexible of the goblinoids, and those who are the most adverse to change.

-- Ability Scores: Constitution score increases by 2, and Intelligence score increases by 1.
+- Ability Scores: A score increases by 2 (usually Constitution), and another score increases by 1 (Intelligence).

 - Age: Hobgoblins mature at the same rate as humans, and have similar lifespans.